Emerging {\gamma}-soft-like spectrum in 196Pt in the SU3-IBM (I): Conclusions

-Finally, a direct discussion and fitting of the new model on the oblate nuclei, such as $^{196-204}$Hg, is no doubt extremely important for understanding the SU3-IBM and for establishing the relationship between the new model and the \textrm{SU(3)} shell model.
+Finally, a direct discussion and fitting of the new model on the oblate nuclei, such as $^{196-204}$Hg, is no doubt extremely important for understanding the SU3-IBM and for establishing the relationship between the new model and the \textrm{SU(3)} shell model. \textbf{And a discussion on the triaxiality of $^{166}$Er with SU3-IBM will be also considered in future.}